DanielSantDev/Web-Projects/README.md

 ### ✅ [Daniel's Tech College Website](Daniel's-Tech-College)
 This directory contains an example of a table-based layout for a fictional tech college homepage created using HTML.

-## ✨ Usage
+## ✨ Demonstration

 You can explore these projects by visiting the [GitHub Pages](https://danielsantdev.github.io/Projetos-Web/) associated with this repository.
 Simply click the link to access the live demonstration of these projects.
 Please refer to the individual project's README.md file for specific usage details.

 ## 👍 Contributing